 Insert hook into the 4th chain from the hook.
 Make one single crochet in the chain.
+Then 1 chain.

 Keep repeating the last 2 rowss until you have 34 rows or the dishcloth is square.
 Cut your yarn leaving a 4 in tail.
 Tie a knot by put the tail in through the loop on your crochet and pull tight.

 Then using a tapestry needle weave the yarn tail into your work.
 Make sure you don’t double back and go through the loop and know you just made.

 Try to stay with the same color and the thickest part of the stitch.
 When done cut off the rest of the yarn close to your work.
 Weave the starting yarn tail in too.